Telios-org/telios-sdk/README.md

 [![Current Version](https://img.shields.io/github/package-json/v/Telios-org/telios-sdk)](https://github.com/Telios-org/telios-sdk)
 [![GitHub Issues](https://img.shields.io/github/issues/Telios-org/telios-sdk/open)](https://github.com/Telios-org/telios-sdk/issues)

-This SDK can be used to build your own client for communicating with the Telios network.
+This package provides components for building an email client using the Telios Network.
 Telios is an offline-capabale e2e encrypted email service that uses p2p technology for sending and receiving emails.

 ## What does this SDK do?

 This SDK provides methods for interacting with the Telios Client-Server API.
-This SDK comes with everything needed for sending/receiving encrypted data, registering a new account, creating mailboxes, and registering aliases.
+It comes with everything needed for sending/receiving encrypted data, registering a new account, creating mailboxes, and registering aliases.

 ## Installation